tonton-pixel/Unihan-kJapaneseKun-kJapaneseOn-Error-Report/README.md

 ## Aims and Objectives

-- Fix typos, omissions and duplicates; split accidentally joined readings.
+- Fix typos, omissions and duplicates; split accidentally joined readings; join accidentally split readings.
 - Apply proper romanization to readings using modern (instead of ancient/historical) Japanese orthography.
 - Conversely, restore correct romanization of pronunciations misidentified with historical orthography.
 - Use recent spellings for names of chemical elements.